British Beef Week: Aberdeen Angus

 When the herd do make their way inside for the winter months, they are fed on preserved pasture in the form of hay.
 Cattle can feel stress when their natural routine is changed, affecting their immune system.
 This is why we let them live their most organic life, as well as feeding them on only grass.
 Vitamin E in grass can help improve their immune response.

-We try to keep their time spent indoors as short as possible.
+We try to keep their time spend indoors as short as possible.
 Just last week, our herd were released back into the fields, and the joy they expressed was second-to-none!

 Sustainable Beef Farming